Scheduling Daily Service Shutdown & Startup

 Click Ok to finish the Trigger.

-Finally, go to Actions Tab, click New to create new Action
+Finally, go to the Actions Tab, click New to create new Action

 Click the Ok button to save new Action.